casangi/casadocs/docs/index.rst

    (`VLA <https://public.nrao.edu/venue/the-very-large-array/>`__),
    and is often used also for other radio telescopes.

-   6.2.0 Development Build
+   6.2 Beta Demonstration
-      You are viewing the latest build of master, currently in the 6.2.0 development cycle
+      You are viewing a beta demonstration release of new documentation system changes coming out with the CASA 6.2 release.
+This beta will be deleted with the release of 6.2.0

    *CASA is developed by an international consortium of scientists based at the National Radio Astronomical Observatory (NRAO), the